Provision of advisory services and procedural support to non-government senators.

 |Procedural scripts prepared

-Together these services form a substantial part of the support provided by the department to the legislative work of senators and the Senate.
-The 2011 biennial senators’ survey reported high levels of satisfaction with these services.
-Informal feedback also confirmed this.
+Together, these services form a substantial part of the support provided by the department to the legislative work of senators and the Senate.
+Formal and informal feedback from senators and their staff confirmed the value of the advice provided by the office.

 Support for legislative scrutiny committees

-During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee, assisting them to fulfil their responsibilities in accordance with the Standing Orders.
+During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee, Scrutiny of Bills Committee and Parliamentary Joint Committee on Human Rights, assisting them to fulfil their responsibilities in accordance with the standing orders or the enabling statute.
+The Parliamentary Joint Committee on Human Rights was established on 13 March 2012 under the Human Rights (Parliamentary Scrutiny) Act 2011.

 The secretariats, assisted by the committees' legal advisers, completed the necessary administrative tasks to enable the committees to undertake their work.

-The secretariats also prepared material arising out of the work of the committees, for use in the Senate chamber and for publication elsewhere.
+The secretariats also prepared material arising from the work of the committees for use in the Senate chamber and for publication elsewhere.
 This included preparation and verification of disallowance notices, and publication of:

-Staff from both secretariats briefed several international delegations about the role and operations of the Senate legislative scrutiny committees.
+Staff from the scrutiny committee secretariats briefed several international delegations about the role and operations of the Senate legislative scrutiny committees.
 Staff from the Regulations and Ordinances Committee secretariat conducted a training seminar for public servants on delegated legislation and the Senate.

 Public information and parliamentary research